lilbit8tab/Filephile/README.md

    - Documents, audio, and video are securely transformed on the backend

 4. **Download, share, or save**
-   Once your file is ready, download it or use your browser’s share options to send it to your cloud services.
+   Once your file is ready, download it or use your browser’s share options to send it to your cloud.

----

-## 📁 Project Structure